rmmfeng-tech/Simple-AI-Chatbot-with-a-Calculator-Tool/README.md

 waiting time for the full response, you would wait a lot for the answer, and I considered this a bad user experience and decided to use the streaming approach.

-## 4 - What did i learn and what i would make diferent with extra time
+## 4 - What did I learn and what I would make diferent with extra time

-### 4.1 - What i learned
+### 4.1 - What I learned

 I learn a little better how to use streaming and how to make the tool usage on ollama to work.
 I used the docummentation of ollama,I used the documentation for Ollama, ChatGPT, and the knowledge from the course I took to guide me on this task.

-### 4.2 - What would i make diferent?
+### 4.2 - What would I make diferent?

 * The main thing I would change is to make the calculator more precise.
 As is the calculator is pretty simple, it can only calculate operations with 2 numbers.
-* I would consider trying to implement MCP (model context protocol) to this project I tried once but i couldn't make it work with ollama yet. with that i could add tools to it pretty fast.
+* I would consider trying to implement MCP (model context protocol) to this project I tried once but I couldn't make it work with ollama yet. with that I could add tools to it pretty fast.